Testing for COVID-19 in Haliburton County

 HHHS - Community Support Services

-On March 17, 2020, the Community Support Services Response Team was activated to ensure our community needs are met during this time, and continues to operate today.
+The Community Support Services Response Team was activated in early March 2020 to ensure our community needs are met during this time, and continues to operate today.
 While some CSS programs have been suspended, services still available include:

 - Arranging for frozen Meals on Wheels to be delivered to your home